RM1213-ARM/LAB2-Trading-Lab/db-server/README.md

 - Organize how trading data is stored

 Example: a `trades` table stores trading records such as symbol and price.

 ---

-## 🌱 Seed Data

-### `seed.sql`

-This file inserts initial data into the database.

-It is used to:
-- Populate the database with sample trading records
-- Allow the API server to return meaningful results immediately
-- Help with testing and development

----